iheartswift/Rainbow/README.md

 # Technical Details

-At the heart of Rainbow buttons is the **RainbowButtonConfiguration** the configurator for all the wonderful buttons you see in the [examples repository](https://github.com/iheartswift/Examples) and images below.
+At the ❤️ of Rainbow buttons is the **RainbowButtonConfiguration** the configurator for all the wonderful buttons you see in the [examples repository](https://github.com/iheartswift/Examples) and images below.
 There are many pre-configured button configurations that you can choose from:

 ## Pre-built configurations